DaemonForge/Dayz-HeroesAndBandits/README.md

-"/humanity" in local chat will tell you you're humanity "/stat ActionName" in local chat will give you how many times you have done a certain action "/stat Kills" in local chat will give you how many Kills you have made
+"/humanity" in local chat will tell you you're humanity "/stat ActionName" in local chat will give you how many times you have done a certain action "/stat Kills" in local chat will give you how many Kills you have made "J" Opens a very simple GUI to see your Humanity, Level and some Stats

 ## Default Config